telerik/xaml-docs/controls/radrichtextbox/features/mail-merge/insert-new-line-in-merge-field.md

 {{endregion}}

-#### __Figure 3: Result fragment of mail merge, where one of the fields has applied a switch with vertical tab symbol and has no value__
+#### __Figure 3: Result fragment of mail merge, when one of the fields has applied a switch using vertical tab and has no value__
 ![](images/RadRichTextBox-MailMerge-InsertANewLineInMergeField_03.png)

-### Using End of Paragraph "\r\n" Instead of Vertical Tab
+### Using End of Paragraph "\r\n" Instead the Vertical Tab

-You could use the *“\r\n”* in the TextBeforeIfNotEmpty or TextAfterIfNotEmpty switches to create a line break as well.
+You could also use the *“\r\n”* in the TextBeforeIfNotEmpty or TextAfterIfNotEmpty switches to create a line break.

 #### __[C#] Example 4: Insert \r\n in the switch of a merge field__